-Bay City Care’s Community FoodCare Program has now been opened in ten locations through partner organisations in Regents Park, Byron Bay, Cromer, Dee Why, Hawkesbury, Chatswood, Wollongong, Cooma, Yass and Arncliffe.
-We are expecting two new openings in Padstow and Fairfield in 2016 and we anticipate continuous expansion to include other locations.
-All our Community FoodCare programs run out of great locations that are staffed by friendly volunteers with tea and coffee avaliable and the opportunity for a chat.
+Bay City Care’s Community FoodCare Program has now been opened in ten locations through partner organisations in Regents Park, Byron Bay, Cromer, Dee Why, Hawkesbury, Chatswood, Cooma, Yass, Arncliffe and a new location in Tamworth.
+We are expecting to open new locations in the second half of 2018 and we anticipate continued expansion to include locations across NSW.
+All our Community FoodCare programs run out of great locations that are staffed by friendly volunteers with tea and coffee available and the opportunity for a chat.

 BAY CITY CARE AND COMMUNITY FOODCARE HAMPERS AND EMERGENCY RELIEF